withastro/docs/src/pages/en/guides/deploy.md

 ## GitHub Pages

-You can deploy an Astro site to GitHub Pages by using [GitHub Actions](https://github.com/features/actions) to automatically build your site and push it to the `gh-pages` branch of your GitHub repository.
+You can deploy an Astro site to GitHub Pages by using [GitHub Actions](https://github.com/features/actions) to automatically build and deploy your site.
+To do this, your source repository must be hosted on GitHub.

 1. Set the [`site`](https://docs.astro.build/en/reference/configuration-reference/#site) and, if needed, [`base`](https://docs.astro.build/en/reference/configuration-reference/#base) options in `astro.config.mjs`.
     - `site` should be something like `https://<YOUR USERNAME>.github.io/`
     - `base` should be your repository’s name.
 (If your repository is named `<YOUR USERNAME>.github.io`, you don’t need to include `base`.)
-1. Create a new file in your project at `.github/workflows/main.yml` and paste in the YAML below.
-See [the GitHub Pages Action documentation](https://github.com/marketplace/actions/github-pages-action) for more details about how you can configure the final “Deploy to GitHub Pages” step.
+1. Create a new file in your project at `.github/workflows/deploy.yml` and paste in the YAML below.

     ```yaml
     name: Github Pages Astro CI